 The grass is always greener on the other side, and the sun always shines brighter in retirement states.
 Even so, New England has no trouble sustaining healthy yards and pastures, and we easily get enough sunshine for solar to be a sensible choice for energy production.

 Consider this map of the solar resource, created by the National Renewable Energy Lab:

 Beyond that, there’s the financial “proof in the pudding” of solar viability in our region.
-A residence in Vermont or New Hampshire with a Solaflect PV Tracker receiving good solar access (i.e., not too much shade from trees, etc.) is looking at a lifetime cost of energy that ranges from far below to more-or-less at current utility rates, depending on the utility and the specifics of the installation.
+A residence in New England with a Solaflect PV Tracker receiving good solar access (i.e., not too much shade from trees, etc.) is looking at a lifetime cost of energy that ranges from far below to more-or-less at current utility rates, depending on the utility and the specifics of the installation.
 This is true even if you ignore the 30% Federal tax credit!

 Yes, in terms of both energy and finances, solar makes excellent sense in New England.
 We will be happy to provide a free site evaluation to help you understand how sensible solar is for you in your particular location, with your particular property conditions.